 BootSafe is a no-hassle utility to restart Windows in the Safe Mode of your choice.

 Windows ‘Safe Modes’ are designed to start Windows with minimal functionality and no additional running software.
-This can be very useful in troubleshooting, repair, and malware removal scenarios (but is NOT designed or recommended for general usage!)
+This can be very useful in troubleshooting, repair, and malware removal scenarios.

 BootSafe removes the work normally involved in configuring and starting Windows in any Safe Mode environment.
 BootSafe also automatically attempts to repair damage to registry areas required to start ‘Safe Mode’ (in the event of a malware infection, or when other damage occurs.)